Faithfulness in Adversity

 Job 1:1-4- (NASB)-

-1There was a man in the land of Uz whose name was Job;
+1There was a man in the land of Uz whose name was Job; and that man was blameless, upright, fearing God and turning away from evil.

 2Seven sons and three daughters were born to him.